Elsa Hahne, LA

 Critically Acclaimed Writer

-Growing up in the snow like a wildling near the Arctic Circle in Sweden, Elsa feels strangely at home in the subtropical swamps of Louisiana where she’s become an award-winning writer, photographer, designer, and cookbook author.
+Growing up in the snow like a wildling near the Arctic Circle in Sweden, Elsa feels strangely at home in the subtropical swamps of Louisiana where she’s become an award-winning writer, photographer, designer, and author of You Are Where You Eat: Stories and Recipes from the Neighborhoods of New Orleans and The Gravy: In the Kitchen with New Orleans Musicians.
 Elsa is the longtime Art Director and Food Editor at OffBeat magazine, New Orleans’ premier music monthly.
-Her first cookbook, You Are Where You Eat: Stories and Recipes from the Neighborhoods of New Orleans, documented home cooks who shape the city’s cultural and culinary landscape.
-Her second, The Gravy: In the Kitchen with New Orleans Musicians, brought readers into the kitchens of local artists such as Dr. John.
 She’s often seen skateboarding around Audubon Park in New Orleans with her Cajun partner and their three kids.

 As a Story Terrace writer, Elsa interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.